sh4dman23/XFiesta/README.md

 - #### Manage Friends List:
     Users can efficiently manage their list of friends.
 They can add new friends by accepting requests, and they also have the flexibility to remove friends from their list if they wish to do so.
 Moreover, users will also recieve friend recommendations for people with similar interests.

-Users will receive notifications and updates from their friends' activities, enhancing their real-time connection with the social network.
+Users will receive notifications and updates from their friends' activities, enhancing their real-time connection within the social network.
 Friends also play a significant role in personalizing and diversifying the user's feed, making it a more engaging experience.

 ### Posts and Comments
 | Posts page                                   | Post                                         |